top of page

 • Separation anxiety shows up as panic.
 The dog is not “thinking”; it is reacting.

-Dogs with real separation anxiety are not calm five minutes after you leave.
+Dogs with real separation anxiety do not calm down five minutes after you leave.
 Their stress escalates, not fades.

 • Inability to settle unless you are physically present